msuzio/StoreExample/Specification.md

 ### Registers and Checkout
 * A Store contains multiple Registers
 * Registers service a line of Shoppers (a queue).
-   * Assignment of Customers to a Register is not specified, ***except*** Shoppers will not leave a Register queue once in.
+   * Assignment of Shoppers to a Register is not specified, ***except*** Shoppers will not leave a Register queue once in.
 * Registers control the Shopper checkout process
-* Checkout is an uninterruptible process; if the process is interrupted, the state of the Store is undefined
+* Checkout is an uninterruptible process; if the process is interrupted, the state of the Store and the Shopper are undefined
 * steps of checkout:
-    * The Register looks up Items from the Shopper's cart iteratively, but not necessarily in any defined ordering
+    * The Register looks up Items from the Shopper's cart iteratively, but not necessarily in any expected defined ordering
-    * Price information about the Item is obtained from the Store; thus,we alwys are getting the latest units and (especially) price
+    * All Item information from the Cart is taken as correct; price changes or unit changes made to the Store stock after placement in the Cart are not seen by the Register
-    * quantity information in the Item is not significant to the Register; the Cart addition process accounted for that, and restocking doesn't matter
+    * __The above may not be realistic, but the edge cases severely complicate matters and handling them is unclear__
 * At the end of checkout, the Register returns a Receipt the Shopper should retain

 ### Receipt